aufalala/hopes_and_memes/stuff.md

 PULLING MEMES FROM UNRATED CACHE and AT, if pull  AT, to set to cache.
 [ALL THIS TO BE DONE BY WORKER]

 ---------------------------------------------------------------------
+pull users ratings for memes to load stars for already rated memes

 write cloudinary link to airtable and cache